garciacallejas/ecological_network_biogeography/README.md

 #### Workflow

-1) By running the scripts with prefix 00_*, data from each source is harmonised.
+1) By running the scripts with prefix 00_*, data from each source is harmonised and stored in the "data" folder.
+Previous to this, a harmonised set of references is generated in the script with prefix 000.
 2) Then, the whole dataset is joined together and filtered in the script with prefix 01.
-3) Adjacency matrices and null network realisations are obtained in the scripts with prefix 02 and 03.
+3) Adjacency matrices and null network realisations are obtained in the scripts with prefix 02 and 03, and stored in the folders "data/(null_)(uni-bi)partite_adjacency_matrices".
-4) Structural metrics from each network, and potentially from the null realisations, are obtained in the script with prefix 04.
+4) Structural metrics from each network, and potentially from the null realisations, are obtained in the script with prefix 04 and stored in the "results/metrics" folder and the "results/(uni-bi)partite_network_metrics_null.csv" files.
-5) Given the metric values from the original and null networks, z-scores are obtained in the script with prefix 05.
+5) Given the metric values from the original and null networks, z-scores are obtained in the script with prefix 05 and stored in "results/metrics_z_scores.csv".
-6) The results and figures from the manuscript are obtained in scripts with prefix 06, 07.
+6) The results and figures of the manuscript are obtained in scripts with prefix 06 and 07.

 These scripts need a few R packages to run, see the relevant scripts for them.
 There are further auxiliary files with specific functions or supplementary information that are also included.
+The full dataset, results and figures are already generated at the relevant folders.